Kawana is one of the longest open beaches on the Sunshine Coast.

-Kawana beach is one of the longest open beaches on the Sunshine Coast, stretching from Point Cartwright at the northern end down to Currimundi Lake at the southern end.
-Ten kilometres of beautiful white sand.
+From Point Cartwright at the northern end to Currimundi Lake at the southern end, it boasts ten kilometres of beautiful white sand.

 Swim between the flags!

 Kawana beach can experience dangerous rips, sweeps and rough conditions because of its exposed nature.
-And the conditions can change in seconds.
+Conditions can change in seconds.
 It is strongly advised that swimmers always swim between the flags.
 Surf patrols operate through the summer on the beach-front at the club house.

 The Club and the community